'Lots Of Destruction, But This Is The Future': Photos Inside The Homes Of Beirut

 "I was sitting right where you photographed me when the blast occurred.
 Before I knew it, I was flown to the front door of my house.
 I woke up and struggled to take the stairs down to the street. ...
 I began walking towards Hotel Dieu Hospital, which took about 40 minutes to reach as nobody on the road was able to offer me a ride.
 The emergency room was flooded with blood, screams and severely injured people.
 I waited there from 7 p.m. till 2 a.m. for someone to stitch me up."

-Pointing at the floor where his face mask and bloody clothes were, he said, "Look at all my blood, I don't know how I came out of this alive."
+Pointing at the floor where his face mask and bloody clothes were, he said, "Look at all my blood.
+I don't know how I came out of this alive."

 Dr. Peter Noun